Skip To Main Content

 • Children who turn 3 on or after December 2 may enroll on or after their 3rd birthday.

-• 2024-25 school year: Must be potty trained or in pull-ups with some assitance needed.
-Children who use the toilet, but are not fully potty trained and who wear pull-ups can be accommodated at our Early Childhood Center (Flory Site) only
+• Children who use the toilet, but are not fully potty trained and who wear pull-ups can be accommodated at all three sites.

 girls playing